Tegel Prison

 Tegel Prison is a closed prison in the borough of Reinickendorf in the north of the German state of Berlin.
-The prison is one of Germany's largest prisons.
+The prison is one of the largest prisons in Germany.

 Structure and numbers

 As of 2021, Tegel Prison is divided into five sub-prisons, including the facility for the execution of preventive detention.
 Since 30 January 2021, Tegel Prison has had an open detention area for preventive detention.
 The grounds of the prison cover 131,805 m^{2}, the outer wall is 1,465 m long and it has 13 watchtowers.
 As of November 2021, the prison had 630 staff.

 In January 2021, Tegel had 867 prison places and about 630 staff.
 The average occupancy rate in 2020 was 704 inmates, of whom about 46% were foreigners.
 All sentence durations are represented, from short sentences to life sentences and preventive detention.